Lenses.io: Review, pricing, and best alternatives in 2026

 How much does Lenses.io cost, and is there a free tier?

 The community edition is free and supports 2 clusters and 5 users with basic authentication only.
+From version 5, the community edition is also restricted to single-node clusters.
 SSO and RBAC require the Team tier, which starts at $4,000/year.
 Enterprise pricing is available on request.

 When is Lenses.io a better choice than the alternatives?